DJ LeMahieu Player Props: Yankees vs. Mariners

-The New York Yankees, including DJ LeMahieu (.194 on-base percentage in past 10 games, 97 points below season-long percentage), battle starter George Kirby and the Seattle Mariners at Yankee Stadium, Tuesday at 7:05 PM ET.
+DJ LeMahieu -- with an on-base percentage of .194 in his past 10 games, 97 points lower than his season-long percentage -- will be in action for the New York Yankees versus the Seattle Mariners, with Luis Castillo on the hill, on June 21 at 7:05 PM ET.

-He had a hitless performance in his most recent game (0-for-4) against the Red Sox.
+He had a hitless performance in his last game (0-for-4) against the Red Sox.

 DJ LeMahieu Game Info & Props vs. the Mariners